loopers-NRJ/recomm/jk.todo.md

 - updateReadStatus (done)

-owner can able to make their product in active. (done) create button in user table to update duration and count of the product. create address selecting option in product selling page. move to next tab in selling page.
+owner can able to make their product in active. (done) create button in user table to update duration and count of the product. (done) create address selecting option in product selling page. move to next tab in selling page.